DnielFort/DnielFort/README.md

  :books: I'm reading The Pragmatic Programmer.

- 👯 I’m looking to collaborate in some data-scientist
+ 🤝 I’m looking to collaborate on data science or AI projects.

  🤔 I’m looking for help with [Github Blog Cards](https://github.com/DnielFort/Github-Cards-External-Blogs).